 Today, people who share these beliefs and values are called humanists and this combination of attitudes is called Humanism.
 Many millions of people in Britain share this way of living and of looking at the world, but many of them have not heard the word ‘humanist’ and don’t realise that it describes what they believe.
-The British Humanist Association is at http://humanism.org.uk.
+The national charity promoting humanism is Humanists UK: http://humanism.org.uk.

 A short reading list:

-Humanism, an update for the new millennium, Barbara Smoker, BHA – short and accessible introduction.
+Humanism, an update for the new millennium, Barbara Smoker.
+Short and accessible introduction.